-- 7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to:

-- 1. suppress fibres and control exposure

-- 2. assess and monitor personal exposure levels

-- 3. carry out personal decontamination

-- 4. wet strip using wet injection and spraying techniques

-- 5. shadow vacuum

-- 6. handle and dispose of asbestos

-- 7. remove licensed asbestos by the glove and bag method

-- 8. use hand tools and equipment

-- 9. work at height

-- 10. use access equipment.
+- 7.7 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - 1. undertake the removal in accordance with the plan of work and quality requirements - 2. follow direct connection and transit procedures - 3. suppress fibres and control exposure - 4. maintain standards of cleanliness - 5. assess and monitor personal exposure levels and interpret the results - 6. follow transit and decontamination procedures - 7. apply controlled wetting including injection and spraying techniques - 8. remove asbestos by approved abrasive blasting techniques - 9. shadow vacuum - 10. handle and dispose of asbestos - 11. understand the implications of working with and around services including electrical, gas and water - 12. remove licensed asbestos by the approved glove and bag method - 13. recognise and determine when specialist skills and knowledge are required and report accordingly - 14. determine specific requirements for structures and areas of special interest, traditional build (pre-1919) and historical significance - 15. work with, around and in close proximity to plant and machinery - 16. use specified hand tools, portable power tools and equipment - 17. work at height - 18. work in confined spaces - 19. use access equipment.

-The candidate can describe how to apply safe work practices and follow organisational procedures in relation to the following:
+The learner can describe how to apply safe work practices and follow organisational procedures in relation to these procedures.